Obsessive Compulsive Disorder (cont.)

 IN THIS ARTICLE

-About 75% of OCD sufferers also have another mental-health condition.
+A majority of OCD sufferers also have another mental-health condition.
 Obsessive compulsive personality disorder is a separate disorder from OCD.
 It is a pervasive pattern of perfectionism, control, and having things in order that results in sacrificing flexibility and efficiency.
 OCPD begins by early adulthood and is characterized by a combination of a number of the following symptoms:

-Although OCD and OCPD have some symptoms in common, they seem to be clearly separate disorders.
+Although OCD and OCPD have some symptoms in common, they are clearly separate disorders.
 Most people who suffer from OCD do not have OCPD and visa versa.
 However, when individuals with OCD do suffer from a personality disorder, OCPD or schizotypal personality disorders seem to be two of the most common.
 Schizotypal personality disorder is a pervasive pattern of social and interpersonal problems that is characterized by marked uneasiness with, and inability to engage in, close relationships, as well as distorted ways of thinking and perceiving things and displaying behavioral eccentricities that begin by early adulthood.

 Many individuals who have OCD tend to experience dissociation.
 Dissociation is an unexpected partial or complete interruption of an individual's conscious actions that the sufferer cannot easily explain or recall.
 It separates a person from their thoughts, recollections, emotions, actions, or sense of self.
 As dissociation is often associated with a history of being abused, individuals may be more likely to have that history as well.